Farrah Abraham Flashes Her Bare Nipples On IG Hours Before Her ‘Teen Mom OG’ Firing Airs

 Moving on from the show, Farrah is embarking on new opportunities.
 “I’m out on a high note.
 This is the longest season in history, and I’m their biggest star.
 I can do my own show, but I don’t want to focus on reality TV.
 I’, focusing on scripted opportunities but will always enjoy a good reality TV project,” Farrah explained during an interview with US Weekly.
 Good for her, right?
 Farrah will certainly be missed, but like they say, nothing lasts forever.
 And, there will be a new mom joining the OG crew.

-As we previously reported, MacKenzie Standifer will be Farrah’s replacement, according to TMZ.
+As we previously reported, Mackenzie McKee will be Farrah’s replacement, according to TMZ.
 Mackenzie, who appeared on Teen Mom 3, has already started shooting scenes.
 Mackenzie also recently made headlines after news broke that her mom was diagnosed with stage 4 brain cancer.
 She will certainly be a good edition to the show as she was really popular on Teen Mom 3.
 We definitely will be tuning in!